 Fines, regulatory fees and other revenues include estimates of fines issued by the courts, estimated traffic infringement fines, estimated revenue from enforcement orders and regulatory fees and contributions.
-It also includes estimated royalty revenue based on assessments of coal volumes and prices and the Australian dollar exchange rate.
+This line also includes estimated royalty revenue, which NSW Treasury forecasts based on assessments of coal volumes & prices and the Australian dollar exchange rate.
 Other revenue forecasts are adjusted for indexation where appropriate.